 This will not only save you time, but it will almost always save you money.
 People looking to obtain life insurance for those over 50 need help sorting through all the different types of life insurance that may or may not work for their individual situation.

 If you want to ensure that you’re getting the lowest rates for the insurance policy that you choose, you would have to call dozens and dozens of companies around you.

 Aside from using an independent agent, there are several different ways that you can get the best rates available for your life insurance policy.
-As we mentioned early, your health is going to play a big role in your life insurance plan, if you want lower rates, you need to be in the best health that you can be.
+As we mentioned earlier, your health is going to play a big role in your life insurance plan, if you want lower rates, you need to be in the best health that you can be.

 The results of the medical exam (unless you go with a no-exam policy) can cause you to get excellent rates or make your premiums go through the roof.
 One of the best ways to do this is by getting regular exercise and following a healthy diet.

-The other tip for getting lower rates is to kick your bad habits like excess alcohol or using tobacco.
+The other tip for getting lower rates is to kick your bad habits like excess alcohol or tobacco.
 Smoking cigarettes is a guaranteed way to double or triple your monthly rates.
-If you want to save money, quit smoking, your lunch and your wallet with both thank you.
+If you want to save money, quit smoking, and your lunch and your wallet with both thank you.